ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/7-GeneralGameplayGuides/7-Travelling-Between-the-Capital-and-Mojave.md

 - Find Crazy Wolfgang as he travels through the wastes & Buy the Prospectors Pack for 1500 Caps
 > He Loops through Canterbury Commons, Temple of the Union, Agatha's house, Paradise Falls, Arefu, Evergreen Mills, Megaton, and Rivet City

-- I would suggest purchasing as much Flamer Fuel as you can afford
+- I would suggest purchasing as much Flamer Fuel as you can afford (I put about 1000 into the tank for reference but not sure of the exact number needed as of yet)

 - Travel to the Scrapyard (Where Dogmeat is)

 ![image](https://user-images.githubusercontent.com/112358568/227066433-5fc2d6c7-8b0d-4b2c-8974-b8e589ca6eff.png)

-- Unlock the MTB using the key from the pack
+- Unlock the MTB using the key from the pack, then go to the glovebox at the front and grab the travel guide

+- After doing this, dump your fuel into the truck.
+Activate the GPS and "Travel West".